Wartime Ukraine erasing Russian past from public spaces

 President Volodymyr Zelenskyy has taken to wearing a black T-shirt that says: “I’m Ukrainian.”

 He is among the many Ukrainians who were born speaking Russian as a first language.
 Now, they shun it — or at least limit their use of it.
-Ukrainian has traditionally been spoken more in the western part of the country — a region that early on shunned Russian and Soviet imagery.
+Russian has traditionally been spoken more in the eastern and southern parts of the country.
+Western Ukraine, farther away from Russia, was quicker to shed Russian and Soviet imagery.

-Large parts of northern, eastern and central Ukraine are making that linguistic change.
+Other parts of the country are now catching up.
 The eastern city of Dnipro on Friday pulled down a bust of Alexander Pushkin — like Dostoevsky, a giant of 19th century Russian literature.
 A strap from a crane was unceremoniously looped under the statue’s chin.

 This month, Kyiv Mayor Vitali Klitschko announced about 30 more streets in the capital will be rechristened.